Nuclei-Software/npk-tinymaix/doc/porting/port_Nuclei.md

 > https://doc.nucleisys.com/nuclei_sdk/quickstart.html#build-run-and-debug-sample-application

-Here in these examples' Makefile, if you built with `DOWNLOAD=ilm`, build system will use a 512K ilm/dlm linker script file, see `examples/gcc_512K.ld` and `examples/Makefile.common`, so if you want to change the linker script file, please change this one.
+Here in these examples' Makefile, if you built with `DOWNLOAD=ilm`, build system will use a 512K ilm/dlm linker script file, see `examples/gcc_512K.ld` and `examples/Makefile.common`, so if you want to change the linker script file, please change to this one.

 **Run on qemu (software simulation):**